 Multiple Color Prints - How to Line Up Your Pens

 Multiple color plots are loads of fun to make, but require a little extra effort.
 I highly recommend sticking with the same brand of pens so that you only have to do minor adjustments to line up your pens.
 If you use different pens, you may have to move the entire paper unless the pens you are using happen to be the same barrel width (some are!)

-At the start of the pen plot process, place your paper down, then very gently tape a small piece of paper in the top corner where your X's will be drawn (a paper small enough not to overlap with your design though!)
+At the start of the pen plot process, place your paper down, then very gently tape a small piece of paper in the top corner where your registration shapes will be drawn (a paper small enough not to overlap with your design though!)
 Artist's tape is great for taping and if used gently, will come off your paper cleanly (but be gentle and slow in removing!)
 I recommend using 1/4 inch artist tape!